Chicago Theatre Review

 Music Director/Conductor James Janssen kept the troops in together, no easy task as the orchestra of twenty-one was necessarily behind the action.
 Always sensitive to both Lynch’s writing and to the breathing of the singers, much of the success of the evening must be attributed to Janssen.

-I must believe that the frequent wandering of many of the principals was due to lack of rehearsal, the confinement of the small space at the front of Evanston’s lovely St. Matthew’s Episcopal Church, and/or a lack of trust in the music img_0275_webthat Lynch gifted them between their written phrases, leaving room for emotional continuation of character when even the singing voice is not enough.
+I must believe that the frequent wandering of many of the principals was due to lack of rehearsal, the confinement of the small space at the front of Evanston’s lovely St. Matthew’s Episcopal Church, and/or a lack of trust in the music that Lynch gifted them between their written phrases, leaving room for emotional continuation of character when even the singing voice is not enough.
 The finest composers cannot help but write the psychological progression of the characters, and performers do well to learn those melodies and choral progression just as well as their vocal parts, for these musical musings sometimes tell more than words can impart.

 It is my fond hope that Lynch and Resser will continue to hone what I experienced as an opera that could enjoy repeated and beloved productions all over the country.
 Since Lynch’s choral writing is so thrilling, I would love to hear an introductory chorus number that would invite me into the world of the Nazareth.
 I wish I could have spent more musical and dramatic time with both Joseph and Mary, learning about their lives and passions before they met, so I could have fallen in love with them, and then have fallen in love with their union all over again.
 It would have been dramatically useful if I could have heard about the Roman taxation, and the national struggles that precipitated the confrontation at the gates to Bethlehem in Scene 2 of the piece during Scene 1.